kaushik-adroja/Titanic-Dataset-Survival-Prediction/README.md

 Using Machine learning algorithm on the famous **Titanic Disaster** Dataset for Predicting the survival of the passenger.

 Dependencies :
-Python3
-Numpy
-Pandas
-Matplotlib
-Seaborn
-Machine Learning Algorithm
+Python3, Numpy, Pandas, Matplotlib, Seaborn, Machine Learning Algorithm